How-To Decorate When Your Front Door Opens Into Your Living Room

 Our house is the perfect example of this design dilemma.
 The front door opens into our one room large enough to be the living / family room.
 Said room also happens to be the busiest room in the house - windows, stairs, a cased opening to the dining room and literally doors on every. single. wall.

 When you walk in the front door and look to the right this is what you see.
 The fireplace, a door to the screen porch and a window.
 And I'm not even going to talk about those horrendous radiators...aka space hogs (these were the first things we took out of our house when moving in - see that project here).

 And to the left...the stairs and a hallway into another room.

-Determined to find a solution and ward off my husband’s suggestion to “get a decorator,” I scored endless sites and created a lot of floorplan options.
+Determined to find a solution, I scored endless sites and created A LOT of floor plan options.
 The front door was the first issue to work around and next where to put the TV once the couch was in its place.

 Couch Perpendicular To Door Frame

 Most decorating advice suggests you put the couch perpendicular to the door frame.
 Dana from House Tweaking uses this tactic with her front door, and it can be a great solution.
 Wall hooks and a bench right by the door acts as the drop spot and the back of the couch and runner directs the traffic.

 And Molly from Almost Perfect uses the tactic paired with some awesome statement lighting facing the seating area to make it feel separated from the front door.

 I tried this set up in our house first.
 With our front door being directly in the center of our living room, putting the couch perpendicular to the front door made the seating area too small.
 So I tried placing the couch next to the front door, but facing the fireplace.
 This was nice for photos but really awkward in person.
 You basically open the door and...hello couch.